-A hybrid connection allows you to establish bi-directional, binary stream communication between two networked applications, one or both parties can reside behind NATs or Firewalls.
+A hybrid connection allows you to establish bi-directional, binary stream communication between two networked applications, and one or both parties can reside behind NATs or firewalls.
 The listener that accepts this relayed connection and the sender that initiates the connection can both be implemented on any platform, and in any language, that has a basic WebSocket capability, including the WebSocket API in most web browsers.

 Related questions and answers

 A brokered connection is defined as one of the following:

 - An AMQP connection from a client into a Service Bus topic, subscription, queue or event hub.

 - An HTTP call to receive a message from a Service Bus topic or queue that has a receive timeout value greater than zero.
 Microsoft charges for the peak number of concurrent brokered connections that exceed the included quantity (1,000 in the standard and premium tiers).
 Peaks are measured on an hourly basis, prorated by dividing by 730 hours in a month and added up over the monthly billing period.
 The included quantity (1,000 brokered connections per month) is applied at the end of the billing period against the sum of the prorated hourly peaks.
 Examples: